 Baseline characteristics of participants are shown in Table 1.
 Overall, 97.1% of the participants were white.
 Smoking was reported in 36% of respondents.
 66% were overweight (37.3%) or obese (18.7%).
 22.9% reported drinking no alcohol and 1.6% reported drinking more than 21 units per week.
 Increasing BMI correlated with the proportion of women drinking no alcohol, the proportion drinking 21 units per week or more, and the proportion reporting hypertension, heart disease, hypercholesterolemia and diabetes.
 A history of liver disease did not form part of the questionnaire.

 615 (0.056%) women had a first presentation with a liver-related event over a mean follow up of 9.2 years, equivalent to 0.6 first events per 1000 person years (2.98 first events per 1000 women over 5 years).
 There were 3,150 deaths from any cause.
+As the alcohol question was asked at the follow up questionnaire, analysis will start from the questionnaire date.
+Of the 615 events, 261 occurred prior to returning the follow up questionnaire.
+These participants were excluded from further analysis.
+The analysis group therefore comprises 109,742 – 261 = 109,481 participants.
+When the questionnaire date is used as the date from which follow up begins, the mean follow up period is 5.1 years.
+There were therefore 354 events in the analysis cohort.
+There were 3,121 deaths from any cause in this cohort.

 BMI and risk of liver-related events and all-cause mortality

 Rates of LRE and all-cause mortality increased with rising BMI.
-Using a univariate model, the HRs for LRE were significantly higher in both overweight (1.46; 95% CI 1.20-1.77) and obese (2.40; 95% CI 1.96-2.93) categories compared to the normal BMI group (Table 2 and Figure 1).
-However the HRs for all-cause mortality, compared to normal BMI, were insignificantly lower for overweight, and significantly higher (HR=1.10; 95% CI 1.09-1.11) for obesity.
+Using a univariate model, the HRs for LRE were significantly higher in both overweight (1.46, 95% CI; 1.13-1.90) (1.46; 95% CI 1.20-1.77) and obese (2.27, 95% CI; 1.73-2.99) (2.40; 95% CI 1.96-2.93) categories compared to the normal BMI group (Table 2 and Figure 1).
+However the HRs for all-cause mortality, compared to normal BMI, were insignificantly lower for overweight, and significantly higher (1.20, 95% CI; 1.09-1.31) (HR=1.10; 95% CI 1.09-1.11) for obesity.

 Alcohol consumption and risk of liver-related events and all-cause mortality

-Crude rates of LRE and all-cause mortality both demonstrated a U-shaped relationship with alcohol consumption (LREs were lowest in the group drinking <1-15 units weekly and all-cause mortality was lowest in the group drinking 16-20 units weekly).
-When age and BMI were adjusted for, the U-shaped relationships between events and alcohol consumption were preserved, with lowest hazard ratios in the <1-15 units/week group.
+Crude rates of LRE and all-cause mortality both demonstrated a J-shaped relationship with alcohol consumption (LREs were lowest in the group drinking <1-15 units weekly and all-cause mortality was lowest in the group drinking 16-20 units weekly).
+When age and BMI were adjusted for, the J-shaped relationships between events and alcohol consumption were preserved, with lowest hazard ratios in the <1-15 units/week group.
 This indicates that alcohol is an independent risk factor for LRE and all-cause mortality, with moderate alcohol consumption providing protection compared to abstinence.
 (Table 2 and Figure 2).

 Interaction between alcohol and BMI and risk of liver-related events